Database user permissions required to use Paribus 365™ Data Cleansing

 Granting access to Paribus Control Databases

-In order for the new SQL account to be used to login to Paribus Discovery, the account must also be granted access to each Control Database that you want to use.
+In order for the new SQL account to be used to login to Paribus 365™ Data Cleansing the account must also be granted access to each Control Database that you want to use.

 • In the Object Explorer (on the left-hand side):